Two Column Layout Newsletter December 2nd 2025

 8. SITE MAINTENANCE

-Water reading at 1st October was 2129 cubic meters up 4 on last month.
-It was up 3 cubic meters for the same period last year.
+Water reading at 1st November was 2133 cubic meters up 4 on last month.

 1 cubic meter is an IBC!!